xuxu-dec2/xuxu-dec2/README.md

 ## Hi there 👋

-My name is Luke A Hsu.
+My name is Xu Xu.
 I'm currently studying in Penn State University.
 You can reach me by this email address: xuxu.dec@outlook.com

 <!--